World Link’s Enhancement PAL Program

 Your year in America is a chance to experience new things, new lifestyles, new ideas, a new culture, and the “real America”.
 As a result, you will become a Global Citizen with an increased understanding and appreciation of the interconnectedness of the world.
 The opportunities, or enhancement activities World Link provides you will come to be one of your most valuable possessions that you brought back home from your exchange program.

-- Volunteer at least 30 Community Service Hours (Need to submit ‘My Monthly World Link Activities’ to email@example.com in order to be counted.)
+- By March 31st: Volunteer at least 30 Community Service Hours (Turn in ‘My Monthly Activities’ to be counted.)

-- Give 1 presentation during International Education Week in November
+- In November: Give 1 presentation set up by the student during International Education Week (IEW).

-- Keep grade point average a 3.0 or higher to stay in good academic standing
+- During Year: Keep grade point average a 3.0 or higher to stay in good academic standing.

-- Build strong ties with your host families and American peers
+- During Year: Build strong ties with host families and American peers.

-- Be the leader or an integral part of designing, organizing, and implementing a Global Youth Service Day Project in your host community by mid-April.
-All projects will be considered for World Link’s Top Ten GYSD Project Competition.
+- April: Organize and implement a Global Youth Service Day Project in the host community.
+All projects completed on time and reported will be considered for World Link’s Top Ten GYSD Project Competition.

-Students on the Advanced Leadership Track and in the top 10% will be invited to attend a “Blue Ribbon Advanced Leadership Workshop”.
+Students who complete the PAL Program and in the top 10% will be invited to the PAL-Top Ten Workshop.